Background Image

 Study in USA

-The United States of America (also referred to as the United States, the U.S., the USA, the States, or America) is a federal constitutional republic consisting fifty states and a federal district.
-The country is situated mostly in central North America, where its forty-eight contiguous states andWashington, D.C., the capital district, lie between the Pacific and Atlantic Oceans, bordered by Canada to the north and Mexico to the south.
+The United States of America (also referred to as the United States, the U.S., the USA, the States, or America) is a federal constitutional republic consisting of fifty states and a federal district.
+The country is situated mostly in central North America, where its forty-eight contiguous states and Washington, D.C., the capital district, lie between the Pacific and Atlantic Oceans, bordered by Canada to the north and Mexico to the south.
 It is the world’s 4th largest country by area & 3rd largest by population.

 ECONOMY

 The United States has a capitalist mixed economy, which is fueled by abundant natural resources, a well-developed infrastructure, and high productivity.
-According to theInternational Monetary Fund, the U.S. GDP of $14.4 trillion constitutes 24% of the gross world product at market exchange rates which is the largest national GDP in the world.
-It has the world’s 6th highest per capita GDP (PPP).
+According to the International Monetary Fund, the U.S. GDP of $14.4 trillion constitutes 24% of the gross world product at market exchange rates, which is the largest national GDP in the world.
+It has the world’s 6th-highest per capita GDP (PPP).
 The U.S. is the world’s 3rd largest producer of oil and 2nd producer of natural gas.
-It is the 2nd largest trading nation in the world behind China.
+It is the 2nd largest trading nation in the world, behind China.
 Of the world’s 500 largest companies, 132 are headquartered in the US, twice that of any other country.
 The country is one of the world’s largest and most influential financial markets.
 About 60% of the global currency reserves have been invested in the US dollar, while 24% have been invested in the Euro.
 The New York Stock Exchange is the world’s largest stock exchange by market capitalization.
 Foreign investments made in the US total almost $2.4 trillion, which is more than twice that of any other country.
 American investments in foreign countries total over $3.3 trillion, which is almost twice that of any other country.

 The economy is postindustrial, with the service sector contributing 67.8% of GDP, though the United States remains an industrial power.
-The leading business field by gross business receipts is wholesale and retail trade; by net income it is manufacturing.
+The leading business field by gross business receipts is wholesale and retail trade; by net income, it is manufacturing.
 Chemical products are the leading manufacturing field.
 It is the world’s number one producer of electrical and nuclear energy, as well as liquid natural gas, sulfur, phosphates, and salt.
 While agriculture accounts for just under 1% of GDP, the United States is the world’s top producer of corn and soybeans.
 The New York Stock Exchange is the world’s largest by dollar volume.
 Coca-Cola and McDonald’s are the two most recognized brands in the world.

 CLIMATE

 The United States, with its large size and geographic variety, includes most climate types.
 To the east of the 100th meridian, the climate ranges from humid continental in the north to humid subtropical in the south.
 The southern tip of Florida is tropical, as is Hawaii.
-The Great Plains west of the 100th meridian are semi-arid.
-Much of the Western mountains are alpine.
+The Great Plains west of the 100th meridian is semi-arid.
+Much of the Western mountains is alpine.
 The climate is arid in the Great Basin, desert in the Southwest, Mediterranean in coastal California, and oceanic in coastal Oregon and Washington and southern Alaska.
 Most of Alaska is subarctic or polar.
 Extreme weather is not uncommon—the states bordering the Gulf of Mexico are prone to hurricanes, and most of the world’s tornadoes occur within the country, mainly in the Midwest’s Tornado Alley.

 WHY STUDY IN USA

-US is certain to be a great experience for both study and stay.The students will be able to share their part of knowledge with the best brains as scholars from worldwide come over in USA to study or work.At the mean time, the students will be fortunate enough to learn about different cultures worldwide as communities from different parts of the society come within the campus.
+USA is certain to be a great experience for both study and stay.
+The students will be able to share their knowledge with the best brains as scholars from around the world come to USA to study or work.
+At the same time, the students will be fortunate enough to learn about different cultures worldwide as communities from different parts of society come to the campus.

 Worldwide Recognition